 There are three different ways to get to the top of Mount Monserrate.
 Depending on your level of fitness, fear of heights, and travel preferences, there might be one option that is better for you than the others.
 Maybe you want to get the full experience and try all three!
 Regardless, here is more information on how you can travel to the top of Mount Monserrate.

 Climbing: One way to get to Mount Monserrate is to take the bus to the Los Aguas station, and walk toward the mountain, or take a taxi from the place where you are staying.
 If you’re looking for a physical challenge and happen to be a physically fit person, you can walk up the mountain!
 It will take one to two hours to reach the top this way.
-Pedestrian path is open every day from 5:00 am. to 1:00 pm. to go up and from 5:00 pm. to 4:00 pm. to go down.
+The pedestrian path is open every day from 5:00 am. to 1:00 pm. to go up and from 5:00 pm. to 4:00 pm. to go down.